 Which 'jasmine' are we actually talking about?

 This is the most important thing to sort out before you buy anything.
 'Jasmine' gets used loosely to describe several different plants, and mixing them up leads to wrong expectations and sometimes dead plants.
+UC IPM also notes that the “jasmine” sold for gardens can include multiple botanical types, with some being evergreen, semievergreen, or deciduous shrubs and vines jasmine gets used loosely to describe several different plants.
 Here are the main ones you'll encounter in California:

 - Star jasmine (Trachelospermum jasminoides): Also called Confederate jasmine.
 This is not botanically a true jasmine at all, but it's by far the most popular 'jasmine' in California gardens.
 It's a fast-growing evergreen vine with intensely fragrant white flowers.
 When someone points at a fence covered in jasmine, this is almost always what they mean.